GillesPelegrin/express-tasks/README.md

 - [ ] find out the best how that different layers can speak to each other
 - [ ] require vs import -> find out what's best and refactor
-- [ ] wrap everything into a class and export vs functions in function export ? -> refactor
+- [x] wrap everything into a class and export vs functions in function export ? -> refactor -> went for classes
 - [ ] make that controller layer can not speak to the domain layer without going through the service layer
 - [ ] move mappers to DTO's